How to study the Bible – 10 practical tips

 - Attend church regularly and worship with other believers.

-– Interact with Christian friends – discuss a Biblical topic.
+- Interact with Christian friends by discussing a Biblical topic.

 - Get involved in a small group Bible study like a Sunday School class, accountability group, men’s or women’s Bible study, home Bible study, or other interest group.